homiedopie/beberlei.de/drafts/oop_business_applications__command_query_responsibility_seggregation.rst

 these mappings.
 You will still have to map between command and entity, however doing so in the context of a use-case simplifies the code considerably compared to a generic mapping solution.

-With the command in command execution, it is even possible to divide the tasks into many small isolated parts, which makes it much simpler to create DRY and SOLID code.

 One negative point: Its difficult to work with commands not returning any data in some cases.
 You need to find simple ways to return messages to the